 On the Courses page, you can access all of your courses, no matter which course view they're delivered in.
 The Ultra Course View and the Original Course View appear seamlessly in the list.
 The Original Course View now appears with a new design, and any previous themes or color selections are overridden.
 Course cards include an Original Course View label when delivered in this format.

-Each course card lists the course title and instructor.
+Each course card lists the course ID, course title, and instructor.
 If your course has multiple instructors, select Multiple Instructors for a list.
-Select More info to see the course ID, description, and schedule, if available.
+Select More info to see the description and schedule, if added.

 Filter or search your list.
 Use the Filter menu to modify your view of the page.
 Your filtered list stays as you access courses.
 If you navigate to another page, all courses show again.
 Use the search function to find courses on the current page.